imbhargav5/rooks/docs/useSet.md

 ## About

-React state hook that tracks a Set.
+A React hook that tracks state in the form of a Set data structure.

 [//]: # 'Main'